Spirit of America Bookstore

 • 1945 April 28: Italian dictator Benito Mussolini was shot to death by a mob of partisans in a remote village near the Swiss border.

-• 1945 April 29: American soldiers liberated the Dachau concentration camp in Germany.
+• American soldiers liberated the Dachau concentration camp near Munich, Germany.

 • 1945 April 30: As Soviet tanks neared his bunker headquarters, Germany's Führer Adolph Hitler committed suicide by cyanide and pistol; his body and that of his bride Eva Braun were doused in gasoline and set afire.